cccbr/runningatower/content/docs/ringingroom/_index.md

 ![Carpet, mats and boxes at Exeter Cathedral](floor_350.jpg)

 These should be fit for purpose.
+They are especially important on stone floors.
+Try to avoid walkiing on rope mats as any grit or mud on shoes may be as damaging as the floor.
+Both carpets and rope mats should be kept clean.

+Ideally, mats should not overlap as this introduces a trip hazard.

+Rope mats can be obtained from carpet suppliers as offcuts or from old pattern books.

 There is a commonly held belief that wool is better, however this anecdotal.
 Most rope wear is a result of the compression when the rope comes into contact with another surface.
-The cost of a high wool content carpet maybe a couple of thousand pounds more than a synthetic carpet.
-A new set of tail ends, every 5-8 years is cheaper over the typical 20 year period of a carpet.

-Ideally, mats should not overlap as this introduces a trip hazard.

 ## Ceiling, Rope Guides,  Spiders

 ![Rope guide at Melbourne, Derbyshire](guide_350.JPG)

-Are the rope bosses at the optimum height?
-Too high and the ropes can be flighty.
-Too low and the sallies can “jump” when coming down at backstroke.
-The ideal height is typically such that the sally of the lightest bell should just reach the guide whilst that of the heaviest bell sshould not go completely through.
+Consider whether the rope bosses are at the optimum height.
+If too high the ropes can be flighty.
+If too low the sallies can “jump” when coming down at backstroke.
+The ideal height is typically such that the sally of the lightest bell just reachs the guide whilst that of the heaviest bell does not go completely through.
 It may be neccesary in very heavy rings to have guides at different heights for the lighter and heavier bells.

 Ceiling boss material and the contact surface area has a huge effect on how a bell rope wears out.
 Cast iron generally corrodes and becomes abrasive to ropes, generally wearing the rope immediately above the sally.
 A dense timber may be better as it holds a polish and does not abrade the ropes.
 If unsure, seek expert advice, from your Society, ***[CCCBR](../glossary/#cccbr)***, or a professional bell hanger.